TomaszJaniszta/JS/README.md

 21. Function that tells how many days till Friday
 22. Function that take two numbers and return the object with 4 fields.
 Result on 4 basic arithmetic operations

+23. Iffe that returns an object with fields: function setValue(), function showValue() and function reverseValue().
+Calling functions either logs the value or reverse it in an object.
+If value was not provided yet or is empty showValue function is to return information about that.
+Value can be type string or number. reverseValue():  If number do (*(-1)), if string reverse it.
+Closure pattern.

+24. Four function definitions.
+One for each basic math operation and taking two input parameters.
+Additional one that returns a calculated object containing the parameters object field (which contains two operation parameters inside (x and y)), and a function field (pointing to a function with a mathematical operation defined at the beginning).
+The setOperation () function sets a field and a computation function () that performs computations and returns a value

+25. Array of objects and sum() function in context of each one of them.
+Sum function from this object

 Description in progress...